polsys/ennemi/CONTRIBUTING.md

 ### Type checking
-The package uses [PEP 484](https://www.python.org/dev/peps/pep-0484/) type hints in all code, checked by `mypy`.
+The package uses [PEP 484](https://www.python.org/dev/peps/pep-0484/) type hints in all code.
 This also includes the test code for completeness.
 Failing type check fails the automated build.